 Q: How many units do I need to take for academic progress?

 A: This depends on your student tuition group.
 If you are in the undergraduate tuition group, as are many newly matriculated coterms, you will still have to enroll in at least 12 units on either or across both transcripts.
 If you are in the graduate tuition group, you may enroll in 8-10 units or 11 or more.

 You move to the graduate tuition group automatically ONLY if your UG degree is conferred or once you reach the 13th quarter.
 The registrar’s office outlines all ways students move tuition groups and has helpful details about how quarters are counted for tuition assessment and how to determine your tuition group.

 Q: Axess let me enroll in more than 20 units now that I am a coterm.
 Do I still need to submit a request for an exception to exceed maximum units?

-A: Although we can and do view how many total units coterms are enrolled in across both careers, when it comes to enrollment, Axess will allow the maximum number of units set for each career, which means coterms can enroll themselves in more than 20 units if using both careers.
+A: Although we can, and do, view how many total units coterms are enrolled in across both careers, when it comes to enrollment, Axess will allow the maximum number of units set for each career, which means coterms can enroll themselves in more than 20 units if using both careers.

-Any students in the undergraduate billing group must submit a request for an exception to exceed maximum units EVEN IF AXESS ALLOWS ENROLLMENT IN OVER 20 UNITS.
+Any students in the undergraduate tuition group must submit a request for an exception to exceed maximum units even if Axess allows enrollment in over 20 units.

-If students in the UG billing group exceed units and do not petition, an enrollment hold is placed on the record.
-Students in the graduate billing group do not need to petition (up to 24 units), though they will have to pay extra per unit for any units beyond 18.
+If students in the UG tuition group exceed units and do not petition, an enrollment hold is placed on the record.
+Students in the graduate tuition group do not need to petition (up to 24 units), though they will have to pay extra per unit for any units beyond 18.